 I'm currently a postdoctoral fellow at the University of Wisconsin and Michigan State University, where I am working with Dr. Patricia Soranno, Dr. Emily Stanley, and Dr. Pang-Ning Tan.
 I am funded through the NSF Postdoctoral Research Fellowship in Biology program and an NSF Macrosystems Biology project.
 I collaborate with a group that has developed the LAke multi-scaled GeOSpatial database (LAGOS), which integrates geographic features and lake water quality data for thousands of lakes over a 17-state area in the Northeastern and Midwestern United States.
-Read more about LAGOS and associated projects at https://lagoslakes.org and in our recent paper that describes how the database was built (Soranno et al 2015).
+Read more about LAGOS and associated projects at https://lagoslakes.org and in our recent papers that describe the database (Soranno et al 2015 and Soranno et al. 2017).
 Some of my current projects are summarized below.

 - Spatial patterns in lake nutrients and nutrient ratios: We used the LAGOS database to examine how landscape drivers at multiple scales (e.g., atmospheric deposition, climate, land use, lake morphometry) influence lake nitrogen, phosphorus and N:P ratio.
 You can check out our results in a manuscript recently published in Ecological Applications (Collins et al 2017).
 I led this project with collaborators Samantha Oliver, Jean-Francois Lapierre, Emily Stanley, Pat Soranno, Ty Wagner and Jack Jones.